James4Ever0/notes/女装 femboy.md

 transcribe non-explicit femboy youtube videos to bilibili

 both manual and machine translation are needed for hot keyword translation. can also find translation in wiki like 女装男（femboy）

+you can google for translated definitions and collect from urban dictionary.